bmeurant/technical-docs/software-architecture/observability/opentelemetry.md

 # OpenTelemetry

-OpenTelemetry (OTel) is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export [[monitoring|telemetry data]] (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
+OpenTelemetry (OTel) is a collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.
 It is a vendor-neutral, open-source project managed by the Cloud Native Computing Foundation (CNCF).

-The fundamental goal of OpenTelemetry is to standardize the way we collect and transmit telemetry data, freeing developers from being locked into a specific monitoring vendor.
+The fundamental goal of OpenTelemetry is to standardize the way we collect and transmit telemetry data, freeing developers from being locked into a specific [[monitoring]] vendor.
 The core promise is: **instrument your application once, and send the data to any backend.**

 ---